 Well, actually this model is a simplification.
 It doesn't account for the existence of dreams.
 If our memories are to be trusted, we at least sometimes have experiences while our bodies are asleep, and there are a million questions you could ask about how that works.
 I'm going to admit that I don't have the answers.
 It doesn't seem to cause any immediate problem for my worldview though, so whatever.
 Now on to the next question.

 Yes, actually it can.
-If you assert, as I do, that the physical world is not a true reality but merely an algorithm by which souls are allowed to influence each others' perceptions, and unconsciousness is not a real change of spiritual state but simply being outside of the algorithm for a bit of the time that only applies within said algorithm... then there is no question why a state of the universe can temporarily remove a soul from causal link with the universe.
+If you assert, as I do, that the physical world is not a true reality but merely an algorithm by which souls are allowed to influence each others' perceptions, and unconsciousness is not a real change of spiritual state but simply being outside of the algorithm for a time, and time is also not an absolute but just the way the algorithm synchronizes our interactions with other souls... then there is no question why a state of the universe can temporarily remove a soul from causal link with the universe.
 This is not a case of the physical directly affecting the spiritual.
 Only the physical affecting the way the spiritual can interact with the physical.